erlenddahlen/Model-of-government/README.md

 # Model-of-government

-This is a model of the economy where the governmet, firms, public and private sector are aggregated into first-order trasnfer functions and then connected via flows of money.
+This is a model of the economy where the governmet, firms, public and private sector are aggregated into first-order transfer functions and then connected via flows of money.

-The idea is to make the government act a counter-cyclical agent in response to employment rate, with deficit/surplus spending and a dynamic setting of taxes.
+The idea is to make the government act as a counter-cyclical agent in response to employment rate, with deficit/surplus spending and a dynamic setting of taxes.

 Work to be done:
 - Make employment function more realistic.
 So far it is employment=(o+p)/salary